Carlos4ndresh/Prefact/README.md

-# Prefactibility of land for
+# Financial appraiser for projects
+## Test app in Django for financial prospect of project